Index Blog Enhancing Astro View Transitions with GSAP Animations

 }

-3. Implementing GSAP Animations
+3. Implement GSAP Animations

 In each .astro file where GSAP animations are utilized, manage animation initialization and cleanup by listening to custom Astro events: